 Wheel chair access available.

 All money raised will be used to fund Hammersmith Amnesty Group’s campaigning work.

-We discuss main campaign themes, sign letters, plan events and may have guest speakers from time to time.
+We discuss main campaign themes, sign letters, plan events and have guest speakers from time to time.
 Meetings are open to all and you can join on the day.

-Planned meetings (2016) October 12th, November 9th, December 14th
+Planned meetings (2019) November 13th, December 11th.

-We have a campaign stall every month outside the Kings Mall shopping centre in King Street.
+We have a campaign stall regularly outside the Kings Mall shopping centre in King Street.
 Each stall has a different campaign theme, with letters, cards and petitions to sign.There are usually 3 shifts: 10.45 am- 12,15 pm, 12.15 pm - 1.45 pm and 145 pm -3.15 pm.